tf-dbis-uni-freiburg/PRoST/loader/test_dataset/READ_ME.txt

 test_case1: contains one triple with 4 resources.
-PRoST-loader should discard triples which have more then 3 elements.
+PRoST-loader should discard triples which have more than 3 elements.
 test_case2: contains incomplete triples.
 In one triple the object is missing.
-In another triple there is only subject.
+In another triple there is only a subject.
 PRoST-loader should discard incomplete triples.
-test_case3: contains empty lines in between triples and at the end of file.
+test_case3: contains empty lines in between triples at the beginning and at end of the file.
 PRoST-loader should ignore those lines.
+test_case4: to assess whether the dot at the end of each line is removed correctly and it does not appear in the PT or VP.
+At the same time, only the final dot should be removed (this is particularly important for literals).
+test_case5: two predicates can be equal in a case insensitive comparison, but distinct in a case sensitive comparison.
+Example: pred1/givenName and pred1/givenname.
+Hive's table and column names are case insentive.
+Therefore, one of this predicates is discarded in the PT and VP.
+test_case6: It contains an empty file (it only contains a dot, otherwise it cannot be uploaded to HDFS).
+This leads to empty tables.
+PRoST-loader should raise an exception.